stfc/PSyclone/doc/dynamo0p3.rst

 PSy layer and passed to the kernel(s) as required - nothing is required from the Algorithm layer.
-If a kernel requires quadrature on the other hand, the Algorithm writer must supply a ``quadrature_type`` object as the last argument to the kernel (see Section :ref:`quadrature`).
+If a kernel requires quadrature on the other hand, the Algorithm writer must supply a ``quadrature_type`` object as the last argument to the kernel (see Section :ref:`dynamo0.3-quadrature`).

 Note that it is an error for kernel meta-data to specify a value for ``gh_shape`` if no basis or differential-basis functions are